Author and un-marketing expert Scott Stratten says: “If you believe business is built on relationships, make building them your business.”

-This is the client relationship model created by Adrian Cropley OAM, FRSA, ABC and Cyrus Mavalwala ABC, MC as part of the Act Like an Agency training course they developed to teach communication professionals how to evolve from tacticians to strategists.
+This is the client relationship model created by Adrian Cropley OAM, FRSA, ABC and Cyrus Mavalwala ABC, MC as part of our Act Like an Agency training course they developed to teach communication professionals how to evolve from tacticians to strategists.

 The model describes three types of relationship you might have with your internal business partners or leaders.

 © 2010 Cropley, Mavalwala – Act Like an Agency